montagejs/mr/docs/Module-API.md

 -   **extraDependencies**: an array of additional module identifiers for modules that must be loaded before calling the factory that may be specified through other means than `parseDependencies`.
--   **dependees**: an object with a key for every module that declares this module as a dependency, populated automatically by `deepLoad`.
 -   **redirect**: the identifier of a module that stands in for this module, so `require` returns its exports instead.
 A redirect is an implied dependency.
 Redirect cycles should be avoided.